Benefits of UV Lighting in Your Home

 UV lights must be installed and maintained by experienced professionals.
 While you might think that installing something so beneficial would be expensive, it’s actually surprisingly economical.
 The cost of UV lights is only about $100 per year, including replacement bulbs.
 Though they must be replaced annually, they require very little electricity to operate.

 At Barstow and Sons, we are proud of our reputation for delivering high-quality products to our customers, and our UV lights are no exception.
 If you’re ready to reap all the benefits of UV technology, give us a call.
-A full-service heating and cooling service company, we’ve been providing high-quality service to customers throughout Anne Arundel County, Severna Park, Pasadena, and Annapolis since 1980.
+Full-service heating and cooling service company, we’ve been providing high-quality service to customers throughout Anne Arundel County, Severna Park, Pasadena, and Annapolis since 1980.
 We’ve built a reputation for our dedication to excellence, and we’re here for our customers 24 hours a day, 7 days a week.
 Call (410) 777-9148 to learn more or contact us through our website.